Limbus vertebra

 Anterior limbus vertebrae are generally asymptomatic and are detected incidentally.
 Posterior limbus vertebrae are far less common but have been reported to cause nerve compression.

-A limbus vertebra of the anterosuperior corner of a single vertebral body in the mid lumbar spine is the most common presentation.
-The anteroinferior and posteroinferior corners are seen far less frequently.
-Occasionally it may be seen in the thoracic spine.
+A limbus vertebra is usually encountered in the mid-lumbar spine, although occasionally it may be seen in the thoracic spine.
+The anterosuperior corner of a single vertebral body in the mid-lumbar spine is the most common presentation.
+The anteroinferior and posteroinferior corners are seen far less frequently 1.

-Usually, radiography with or without CT or MRI is sufficient for diagnosis.
-Initially, the etiology was confirmed with discography where contrast extends into the intraosseous herniation of the nucleus pulposus.
+Radiography with or without CT or MRI is sufficient for diagnosis.
+Historically, the diagnosis was confirmed with discography where contrast could be seen extending into the intraosseous herniation of the nucleus pulposus 1.

 The term limbus is a direct borrowing from the Latin word meaning fringe, as in the edge of something, or hem 3.
 Interestingly, limbus vertebra was first described by Schmorl in 1927 4